Make Care Visible

 “We hold so many worlds inside us.
 So many futures.
 It is our radical responsibility to share these worlds, to plant them in the soil of our society as seeds for the type of justice we want and need.”

-Our goal isn’t to shame people into changing or force through new nation-wide policies with a bit of our chalk or thread.
-It is simply to make care visible in 30 of our neighborhoods across our country.
+The goal of this campaign isn’t to shame people into changing or to force through big policies with a bit of our chalk or thread.

 Andrew